Welcome to Instrumental Music

 Emotional - Music provides a creative outlet and break from the routine and rigor of the traditional school day.
 Students in music are among the highest academic performers and report less stress and tension than their non-musical counterparts.

-Social - Participating in musical groups promotes self confidence, team work, social skills. social networking, a sense of belongoing, self-discipline, a sense of accomplishment, cooperation, responsibility, commitment, mutual support and friendships.
+Social - Participating in musical groups promotes self confidence, team work, social skills. social networking, belongoing, self-discipline, accomplishment, cooperation, responsibility, commitment, mutual support and friendships.

 Academic - Research has found that learning music facilitates learning other subjects and enhances skills that children inevitably use in other areas including language development, spatial-temporal skills, pattern recognition, critical thinking, creativite thinking and so much more.

-Secondary students who participated in band or orchestra reported the lowest lifetime and current use of all substances (alchohol, tobacco, drug abuse).
+Secondary students who participated in band or orchestra reported the lowest lifetime and current use of all substances (alchohol, tobacco, illegal drugs).

 Personal - Through music, students become better people, as they develop self-discipline, confidence, commitment, responsibility, good decision making, and personal pride.
 They are able to do this with the support of peers in a safe and risk-free environment.